Fardin-786/DataMiningAssignment/README.md

 The model achieves an accuracy of approximately **95–100%**, showing excellent performance on this simple and well-structured dataset.

+📌 Assignment 4.
+Cancer Data Classification
+Dataset: Breast Cancer Dataset (from scikit-learn)
+Algorithm: Logistic Regression / Classification Model
+Description: This program classifies tumors as malignant or benign using machine learning techniques based on various medical features.

+What has been done:

+Loaded the breast cancer dataset
+Preprocessed and normalized the data
+Split the dataset into training and testing sets Trained the model using classification algorithm Evaluated performance using accuracy score

 ⚙️ Technologies Used